-Monitor Resource Usage (System Monitor)
+Monitor Resource Usage (Performance Monitor)

 Applies to: SQL Server (all supported versions) - Windows only

-If you are running Microsoft Windows server operating system, use the System Monitor graphical tool to measure the performance of SQL Server.
+If you are running Microsoft Windows server operating system, use the Performance Monitor graphical tool to measure the performance of SQL Server.
 You can view SQL Server objects, performance counters, and the behavior of other objects, such as processors, memory, cache, threads, and processes.
 Each of these objects has an associated set of counters that measure device usage, queue lengths, delays, and other indicators of throughput and internal congestion.

-Benefits of System Monitor
+Benefits of Performance Monitor

-System Monitor can be useful to monitor Windows operating system and SQL Server counters at the same time to determine any correlation between the performance of SQL Server and Windows.
+Performance Monitor can be useful to monitor Windows operating system and SQL Server counters at the same time to determine any correlation between the performance of SQL Server and Windows.
 For example, monitoring the Windows disk input/output (I/O) counters and the SQL Server Buffer Manager counters at the same time can reveal the behavior of the entire system.

 View data simultaneously from any number of computers.